 Expanding Genome Integrity Assays to Population Studies

-Through earlier initiatives, NIEHS took steps to bridge the gap from laboratory advances to population studies, which have assisted in establishing promising methods of determining genome integrity capacity.
+Through earlier initiatives, NIEHS took steps to bridge the gap from laboratory advances to human studies, which have helped establish promising methods of determining genome integrity at the level of the individual.
 Building on these earlier achievements, NIEHS and NCI issued the Request for Application based on recommendations of an expert panel (Nagel, et al. Mutat.
 Res.
 2017.
-800-802:14-28) to improve on existing and new genome integrity tools to meet the needs of epidemiological studies.
+800-802:14-28) to improve existing and develop new genome integrity tools to meet the needs of epidemiological studies.